-I am so pleased to be a junior honorary member of the International Society of Air Safety Investigators, better known as ISASI.
+I am so excited to announce I am now a junior honorary member of the International Society of Air Safety Investigators, better known as ISASI.
 I’m the first junior member and I was also given my very own ISASI ID card.

 Late last year I was invited to attend the annual ISASI (International Society of Air Safety Investigators) conference.
 Adelaide in South Australia had the honour of hosting it.
 The next conference is in Germany.